Kingdom of Gwent: Early Gwent

 According to one Old Welsh genealogy, the founder of the kingdom was Caradoc Freichfras.
 The earliest centre of the kingdom may have been at Caerwent, the Roman administrative centre, or perhaps Caerleon, formerly a major Roman military base.
 Welsh saints like Dubricius, Tatheus and Cadoc Christianized the area from the 5th century onwards.
 According to tradition, in about the 6th century Caradoc moved his court from Caerwent to Portskewett, perhaps meaning nearby Sudbrook.
 Other suggestions are that Gwent was founded by Erb, possibly a descendant of Caradoc, who may have been a ruler of Ergyng east of the Black Mountains who won control of a wider area to the south.

 A later monarch was the Christian King Tewdrig who was mortally wounded repelling a pagan Saxon invasion.
 From the 6th century, various kings would unite the kingdom of Gwent with Glywysing to the west, with Tewdrig's son Meurig doing so through marriage.
 It has been suggested that Meurig's son, Athrwys, may be the origin for King Arthur, although others consider this unlikely.

 Morgannwg

 In 931, Morgan ab Owain of Gwent, later known as Morgan Hen (Morgan the Old), was one of the Welsh rulers who submitted to Athelstan's overlordship, and attended him at court in Hereford.
 However, Gwent remained a distinct Welsh kingdom.
-In about 942, Gwent and Glywysing were again temporarily united under the name of Morgannŵg by Morgan Hen, but they were broken up again after his death.
+In about 942, Gwent and Glywysing were again temporarily united under the name Morgannŵg by Morgan Hen, but they were broken up again after his death.
 In 1034 Gwent was invaded by Canute.